 All materials were checked several times, both at origin and in Dubai, and QA/QC checks for shape accuracy were done by measuring with stretched piano wire, digital 3D scan, or CNC-cut foam counter moulds.

-In the past years of The Opus development we have witnessed a great advance in manufacturing techniques that allow to produce customized “each piece different” components in the exact same way and at nearly the same cost as repetitive items were mass produced in the past.
+In the past years of The Opus development, we have witnessed a great advance in manufacturing techniques that allow us to produce customized “each piece different” components in the exact same way and at nearly the same cost as repetitive items were mass-produced in the past.

 There is no question that it is easier to build The Opus today than what it was a few years ago, and will be even easier in a few more years’ time, when critical elements may be just 3D printed in situ.
 For such to happen we need projects like this to push the limits, induce progress and help to transform the “unique” into the “usual”.

 Project: The Opus Location: Business Bay, Dubai (UAE) Client: Omniyat Architect: Zaha Hadid Contractor: Multiplex (Main), Alu-Nasa (Façade), Affan (Ground

 floor façade) Façade Consultant : Koltay Façades Materials used for façade & fenestration: Aluminium unitized curtain wall system, steel & aluminium skylight system, carbon fibre composite stick system curtain wall and high-performance mirror fritted and blue body tinted double curved glass.
 Commencement Date: 2008 (on hold between 2009 – 2012) Completion Date: 2017 (1st quarter) Area: 185,000 sq m